marcosatsf/TPW/README.md

 ![Predicted queue times](assets/predicted.png)

-- Optimized Route: The core feature that generates a personalized and optimized itinerary for your day.
-It suggests the an optimal order and time to visit attractions, aiming to maximize the number of rides and shows you can experience.
+- Optimized Route: The core feature that generates a personalized and optimized itinerary for your day, based on a genetic algorithm, it uses an heuristically function to reach an optimal order and time to visit attractions, aiming to maximize the number of rides and shows you can experience.

 ![Optimal route on predicted values](assets/optimal_route.png)